Arrive in Oslo and spend the day exploring the historical and beautiful Norwegian capital.

 At the heart of the city is the Royal Palace, home to the Norwegian Royal family since work began in 1814.

 After breakfast, make your own way to Oslo Central Railway Station to commence your ‘Norway in a Nutshell' adventure by boarding the train to Myrdal.
 Enjoy one of the world's most scenic rail journeys as you travel from Oslo through farmland, past lush green forests and majestic peaks.

 At Myrdal join the famous Flåm Railway - a marvel of railway engineering, descending more than 900 metres to the town of Flåm.
 Take time to explore at your the town and even a visit to the local brewery or the Flåm railway museum.

 For those wanting a view to remember, take the Voss Gondola to the summit of Mount Hanguren (820 metres above sea level).
-The panoramic views of the snow covered valley and surrounding areas are more than worth the journey.
+The panoramic views of the valley and surrounding areas are more than worth the journey.

-Spend the morning exploring Voss, before taking the train for the last bit of your journey to Bergen.
+Enjoy breakfast at the hotel and spend the morning exploring Voss, before taking the train for the last bit of your journey to Bergen.
 Once you arrive in Bergen, take the afternoon to explore this colourful gateway to the fjords.
 Bergen was founded in 1070 AD, and retains a great deal of its character, charm and history.
 Visit the UNESCO-listed Bryggen district with colourful wharfs dating back to the 14th century.